Caast/caast-documentation/README.md

             },
             "description": {
               "default": "Ask your questions now",
-              "replay": "Watch them while waiting for a new live !"
+              "replay": "Watch them while waiting for a new live !", "is_live": "Enter to view the live and chat with others" },
-            },
             "thumbnail": {
               "is_live": "Live"